pete9936/turtlebot_parking_leap/README.md

 Then bring up the visualizer, found in drop down menu of Leap Control Panel.

 ### Install gesture package for Leap Motion
 For using gesture control we used the neuro_gesture_leap package in order to create unique gestures that could easily be recognized and used for high level control.
-All of the details including where to clone the repository and how to use the code to create your own gestures can be found at the link below: http://wiki.ros.org/TanvirParhar/neuro_gesture_leap Note that the repository ```neuro_gesture_leap``` needs to be in the ```catkin_ws/src``` for this project, where the other two repositories are located.
+All of the details including where to download the repository and how to use the code to create your own gestures can be found at the link below: http://wiki.ros.org/TanvirParhar/neuro_gesture_leap

 For reference we show the updates made to our .bashrc below as this may be a little ambiguous in their documentation (note that I have pybrain cloned to my Desktop, not the home directory as they do):
 ```